ceph/ceph/doc/rados/configuration/mon-osd-interaction.rst

 OSDs Report Down OSDs
 =====================

 By default, an OSD must report to the monitors that another OSD is ``down`` three times before the monitors acknowledge that the reported OSD is ``down``.
-You can change the minimum number of ``osd down`` reports by adding an ``osd min down reports`` setting under the ``[osd]`` section of your Ceph configuration file, or by setting the value at runtime.
+You can change the minimum number of ``osd down`` reports by adding an ``mon osd min down reports`` setting (``osd min down reports`` prior to v0.62) under the ``[mon]`` section of your Ceph configuration file, or by setting the value at runtime.
 By default, only one OSD is required to report another OSD down.
-You can change the number of OSDs required to report a monitor down by adding an ``mon osd min down reporters`` setting under the ``[mon]`` section of your Ceph configuration file, or by setting the value at runtime.
+You can change the number of OSDs required to report a monitor down by adding an ``mon osd min down reporters`` setting (``osd min down reporters'' prior to v0.62) under the ``[mon]`` section of your Ceph configuration file, or by setting the value at runtime.

 .. ditaa:: +---------+     +---------+